2020 is an important year for the Church in Wales as we’re celebrating our centenary.

 All six of the church’s cathedrals will be holding a celebration service at the same time, on June 7, and it will feature a specially commissioned work of choral music by Welsh composer Paul Mealor.
 Unusually, the service – the liturgy – was written initially in Welsh and then translated into English, allowing elements of the Welsh poetic tradition to be weaved in.

-There will be a tour of Wales by the Archbishop of Canterbury Justin Welby, who will attend the meeting of the Church in Wales’ Governing Body in Llandudno in April.
+There will be a tour of Wales by the Archbishop of Canterbury Justin Welby, who will attend the meeting of the Church in Wales’ Governing Body in Llandudno on April 22-24.
 He will also visit a new diocesan venture, Hope Street, in Wrexham, make a pilgrimage to the shrine of St David at St Davids Cathedral and see a church-run family centre – Faith in Families – in action at Swansea.

 A Centenary Appeal has been launched which aims to raise £100,000 for two charities – one at home, Housing Justice Cymru, and one overseas, Christian Aid.
 Housing Justice Cymru will work with churches to develop night shelters for homeless people in the winter months, while Christian Aid will support the peace-building work of the Episcopal Church of South Sudan.